-NEW YORK CITY, U.S.A.
-So, you have finally scored that dream internship in the fashion industry.
+So, you finally scored that dream internship in the fashion industry.
 Are you nervous to start?
 Don’t be.
-With New York’s tips on how to survive your NYC fashion industry internship, you’ll be ready to go.
-In fact, the tips can apply to anyone completing an internship anywhere (we just say NYC because that’s where we are!).
 Whether you are interning at a fashion magazine, with a designer or at a public relations firm promoting fashion products, this advice applies to you.
+In fact, the tips can apply to anyone completing an internship anywhere (we just say NYC because that’s where a TON of fashion internships are located!).

 Ah, the starving fashion industry.
 Fashion interns talk about not getting time for lunch, or having to eat in the closet, as New York Magazine has reported.
 To avoid getting hungry, have a healthy breakfast before you even head out of your house, or dorm.
 Breakfast is the most important meal of the day, so make sure not to skip it.
-If you are worried about putting on weight, have your carbs early in the day so you have time to burn them off on all those errands you will have to go on.
 We know, waking up another half an hour early to have breakfast might sound like a pain (especially given that you already have to spend about an hour getting your outift together to look perfect), but you will thank yourself later on in the long day.

 Especially on your first few days at the internship, you will want to look your best.
 (As it happens with school, we all know you tend to slack off on style as the semester goes on…).
-Anyways, chances are you will be wearing heels.
+Anyways, chances are you will be wearing heels on your first day to look cute.
 But bring flats just to be on the safe side.
-You might or might not pull them out of your bag half way along the way.
+You might or might not pull them out of your bag halfway along the way.
 Especially if you are sent out and about in the city on errands, you can put them on just when you walk out the office, and no one will ever know!

 The fashion industry might be termed superficial, but that is not to say an internship in the fashion industry cannot be stressful.
 Especially if you are combining it with a full-time course load.
 If you can: